Designated as one of the OIE Reference Laboratory for Rabies at the 80th OIE General Session in May 2012.

 Fig. 1.
 Detection of rabies virus by indirect fluorescent antibody test in infected brain samples (Journal of Veterinary Science, Yang DK et al., 2012).

 Samples are submitted from provincial and private laboratories throughout Korea.
-QIA routinely conducts virus isolation from the submitted samples by using neuroblastoma cell lines (CCL-131 obtained from the American Type Culture Collection: ATCC) according to the OIE Manual of Diagnostic Tests and Vaccines for Terrestrial Animals at a bio-safety level (BSL) II plus facility located at the rabies laboratory.
+APQA routinely conducts virus isolation from the submitted samples by using neuroblastoma cell lines (CCL-131 obtained from the American Type Culture Collection: ATCC) according to the OIE Manual of Diagnostic Tests and Vaccines for Terrestrial Animals at a bio-safety level (BSL) II plus facility located at the rabies laboratory.
 Virus isolation samples include brain obtained from rabid domestic and wild animals.
-For the past three-years, the rabies laboratory of QIA has tested a total of 150 samples for virus isolation using neuroblastoma cell lines.
+For the past three-years, the rabies laboratory of APQA has tested a total of 150 samples for virus isolation using neuroblastoma cell lines.
 The diagnostic tests used for virus identification include indirect fluorescent antibody test (FAT), virus isolation, specific and rapid immunochromatographic (IC) assay for RABV and reverse transcription-polymerase chain reaction (RT-PCR).

 Fig. 2.
 Rabies virus identification in NG108-15 cell.
 Mouse neuroblastoma cells are routinely used for the isolation and identification of rabies virus (Journal of Veterinary Science, Yang DK et al., 2011, accepted)